mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 for years.
 Not only does he promote a remote work culture, but he also stands behind a more meaningful and self control worklife.
-But before I welcome Amir, I wanted to invite you to become an early access reader of some of my draft chapters for my poetry book.
+But before I welcome Amir, I wanted to invite you to become an early access reader of some of my draft chapters for my code-review book.
-Sooner, but give my last, could you workshop before my summer break.
+Sooner I'll give my last code-review workshop before my summer break.
 My next workshops are then in August, And in the coming month I will focus completely on writing the code review book and doing some original research around code reviews.
 So if you want to read what I write and follow the process, sign up on michaelagreiler.com/code-review-book/ , and follow me on Twitter.
-I also linked both in a description, but now let me welcome Amir, thank you so much for being on my show.
+I also linked both in a description, but now let me welcome Amir, Amir thank you so much for being on my show.
 **Amir:** [00:01:08] It's a pleasure.
 Yeah.
-**Michaela:** [00:01:11]  I'm here.
 **Michaela:** [00:01:11]  Amir, one of the questions that I wanted to ask you since, you know, forever is why and how do you actually start Doist, and I know you talked about this a lot, but I would like to know a little bit about this moment